stevenchen3/config-my-mac/README.md

 + Install Google Chrome browser
     - `brew cask install google-chrome`

+## System preferences
+If this is a new computer, there are a couple tweaks I like to make to the System Preferences.
+Feel free to follow these, or to ignore them, depending on your personal preferences.

+In Apple Icon > System Preferences:

++ Trackpad > Tap to click
++ Keyboard > Key Repeat > Fast (all the way to the right)
++ Keyboard > Delay Until Repeat > Short (all the way to the right)
++ Dock > Automatically hide and show the Dock

 ## Gotchars

 ### Change default trigger key for Vim SnipMate plugin